BrokenShell/Fortuna/docs/api.md

 copied state after `fork`; use `for_stream` to assign a distinct deterministic stream to each worker.

-Calls that share one explicit `Generator` across threads are serialized.
+Built-in native methods on one `Generator` instance are serialized, including methods inherited unchanged by a subclass.
 This prevents concurrent engine mutation, but the order in which threads receive draws depends on scheduling.
+A subclass or custom generator is responsible for synchronizing its overrides.
 Use one derived generator per worker when result assignment must be reproducible.
 Do not fork while another thread is actively using a shared explicit generator: the child could inherit its native mutex in a locked state.